 U.S. law clearly states that employers cannot discriminate on the basis of religion and must make reasonable accommodations for religious needs.
 But unfortunately, not all managers are willing to work with their employees—and some can make your life pretty difficult when they do.

-Can I be forced to work on the Sabbath?
+Can my employer force me to work on the Sabbath?

 Specifically, employers must accommodate an employee’s sincerely held religious beliefs or practices.
 For example, employers must be flexible with dress and grooming practices that are religious in nature.
 Employers must also make accommodations for employees whose religion teaches them not to work on the Sabbath.

 Can you be forced to work Sundays?